roja/words/README.markdown

 To build the wordnet dataset (or index for pure) file yourself, from the original wordnet files, you can use the bundled "build_wordnet" command

-	build_wordnet -h # this will give you the usage information
+	build_wordnet -h # this will give you the usage information & additional options/features

 	# this would attempt to build the tokyo backend data locating the original wordnet files through a search...
 	sudo build_wordnet -v --build-tokyo

 	# this would attempt to build the pure backend index locating the original wordnet files through a search...
 	sudo build_wordnet -v --build-pure

+	# this would attempt to build the tokyo backend index as above but also builds the evocations information into the dataset
+	sudo build_wordnet -v --build-pure --build-evocations

 ## Usage ##